briannahebeler/Employee-Tracker/README.md

 You may wish to have a separate file containing functions for performing specific SQL queries you'll need to use.
 Could a constructor function or a class be helpful for organizing these?
 You will need to perform a variety of SQL JOINS to complete this assignment, and it's recommended you review the week's activities if you need a refresher on this.

-Hints
-You may wish to include a seed.sql file to pre-populate your database.
-This will make development of individual features much easier.
-Focus on getting the basic functionality completed before working on more advanced features.
-Review the week's activities for a refresher on MySQL.
-Check out SQL Bolt for some extra MySQL help.

 Bonus points if you're able to:
 Update employee managers